Wednesday, February 21, 2007

 Billy – Billy, naturally, is based on Cosi’s Guglielmo.
 (Guglielmo is “William” in Italian.)

-Lilly – It follows, then, that Lilly comes from Cosi’s Fiordiligi. (“Lillyflower”) The “Yard Rocks” monologue comes from Fiordiligi’s famous aria “Come Scoglio”… “Like a Rock”.
+Lilly – It follows, then, that Lilly comes from Cosi’s Fiordiligi. (“Lillyflower”) The “Yard Rocks” song comes from Fiordiligi’s famous aria “Come Scoglio”… “Like a Rock”.

 Freddy – From Cosi’s Ferrando.
 There is not as much delineation between the two boys and the two girls in Cosi as there is here, but Ferrando seems to be the more headstrong and poetic of the two.